 - Many competitions award prize money to winning teams

 The University of Kentucky MBA shared top prize in the Alltech Innovation Competition 2017, winning $10,000, which is the same amount with which Alltech’s founder started.
 The UK graduate team included Fletcher Young and Zach Yonts with their venture Stillage Solutions.
 By using leftover stillage from the brewing and distilling process to produce activated carbon, the team hopes to develop a low-cost, high-quality and more environmentally friendly activated carbon product than what is currently developed using coal, coconut shells and wood.

 The Gatton MBA team of James Davey, Jordan McMurtrey, Lauren Scanlon, and Luke Williams placed second at the 2015 Southeastern Conference (SEC) MBA Case Competition where 14 SEC Universities competed.
 Teams were presented a business case centered on the sustainability of a global mining.

 Students from the University of Kentucky’s MBA program placed third in the business plan competition at Idea State U. The “Red Natural” team of Joanna Foresman, Andrew Wachs, Jeremy Madigan and Wen Zhao won $10,000 at the annual contest matching teams of young entrepreneurs from universities across the state.
 The UK foursome developed a business plan for a natural source of red food dye based on research by Seth DeBolt in UK’s College of Agriculture, Food and Environment.

 The University of Kentucky MBA team of Lee Gage Goatley, Jarrod Willis, Jordan Denny and Jordan Laycock took 1st place at the Alltech Innovation Competition winning $10,000, selected by a panel of independent entrepreneurs and private investors.
-The competition was centered around creating jobs in the Commonwealth among the highest unemployment counties.
+The competition was centered on creating jobs in the Commonwealth among the highest unemployment counties.
 The UK MBA team proposed a plan for reclaiming mountaintop sites by growing switchgrass for fuel production resulting in additional income for Eastern Kentucky farmers.